AngelWandum/a3web/README.md

 Xin Wen - ( Due by 19th to 22nd November)

-Creating and modifying Navigation Bar and Menu system/Design in HTML and CSS.
+1.Creating and modifying Navigation Bar and Menu system/Design in HTML and CSS.

-Logo Design
+2.Logo Design

-General Content for designated page below.
+3.General Content for designated page below.

 Prashant Balachandar - (Due by 20th November)

-Responsive design for all pages and contents.
+1.Responsive design for all pages and contents.

-Proofreading/Validation of the pages.
+2.Proofreading/Validation of the pages.

-General Content for designated page below.
+3.General Content for designated page below.

 Jenish ShaleenKumar Shah - (Due by 21st November)

 Javascript with a button called "Get Started" to let the user apply to the company, through Career page.